-General elections were held in Kenya on August 9, 2022, and scheduled to be held in Nigeria between February 25, 2023, and March 11, 2023.
+General elections are scheduled to be held in Kenya on August 9, 2022, and in Nigeria between February 25, 2023, and March 11, 2023.
 The Company is currently awaiting the approval of the FDP for Blocks 10BB and 13T, submitted in December 2021, and Prime are considering the early conversion of its licenses in Nigeria to the new PIA terms.

 The election could delay the approval for the FDP due the formation of a new government.
-The decision regarding the license renewal in Nigeria could be delayed if the process continues near the time in which the election is being conducted.
+The application for the license renewal in Nigeria could be delayed if made near the time in which the election is being conducted.